Understanding Your Tax Code as a Contractor or Freelancer

 - Be employed part-time and freelance on the side

-- Take a director’s salary from your limited company
+- Take a salary from your limited company

-In any of these cases, HMRC may apply different tax codes to each income stream.
+In these cases, HMRC might apply different tax codes to each income stream.
 An incorrect code could:

-- Tax all of your income with no allowance
+- Tax all income with no personal allowance

-Our team at SBX Accountants regularly reviews clients’ tax codes to help avoid these common issues before they cause problems.
+At SBX Accountants, we review our clients’ tax codes regularly to avoid these issues before they become costly.

 Common UK Tax Codes (2025/26)